thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 NSPE:
-: Non Secure Processing Environment, the security domain outside of the SPE, the Application domain, typically containing the application firmware, operating systems, applications and general hardware.
+: Non Secure Processing Environment, the security domain outside of the SPE, the Application domain, typically containing the application firmware, real-time operating systems, applications and general hardware.
 (Equivalent to Rich Execution Environment (REE), or "normal world".)

 # PSA Attester Model